nasa/cumulus/docs/features/backup_and_restore.md

   (`DBSubnetGroup` from the AWS RDS CLI output)

   Once this command is run, you should see the cluster appear in the RDS cluster list with a `Creating` status.
-Verify the creating cluster has a reasonable configuration.
+Verify the creating cluster has a configuration similar to the cluster it is replacing.
 Once the cluster is online, manually validate that it has the tables/data you expect, then proceed.

 #### 3. Import cluster into terraform state